smileidentity/recipes/DOCS.md

 - Lazily instantiate the `UIHostingController` in `layoutSubviews` (first layout pass) and pin it to edges.
 - Expose `onSuccess` / `onError` block properties consumed by the `.mm` glue.
 - Rebuild the `rootView` when props change (`updateParams()`), keeping SwiftUI state in sync without re-creating the hosting controller.
+ - (Optional) Adopt an explicit `intrinsicContentSize` or override `sizeThatFits` if your SwiftUI subtree needs to dictate size upward (not required here because layout is driven from JS/Yoga).

 Snippet (trimmed):
 ```swift